Skip to main content

 What's the difference between fiduciary and suitability standards?

-Fiduciary standard: must act in your best interest and disclose conflicts.
-Suitability standard: must only recommend products that are 'suitable' for your situation, even if better or cheaper options exist.
-The fiduciary standard is significantly more protective for consumers.
+Fiduciary: must act in your best interest and disclose conflicts of interest.
+Suitability: only needs to recommend products that are 'suitable' for you, even if better or cheaper options exist.
+The fiduciary standard gives you significantly more protection.